On the Limit of Language Models as Planning Formalizers

 \section{Methodology: LLM-as-Formalizer}

 To tackle the task above, recent work involving LLMs diverged into two methodologies.
-The first, \textbf{LLM-as-planner}, directly uses LLMs to generate a plan based on the \dd and a \pd.
+The first, \textbf{LLM-as-planner}, directly uses LLMs to generate a plan based on the \dd and \pd.
 The second, \textbf{LLM-as-formalizer}, uses LLMs to recover the \df and \pf, before using a deterministic planner to arrive at the plan (Figure~\ref{fig:two_methodologies}).
 Our work will focus on the second while using the first as a baseline.
-LLM-as-formalizer is in essence neurosymbolic, where LLMs help define the structured representation that is otherwise prohibitively costly to annotate and brittle to generalize.
-Existing works in this line demonstrated success but only generated a partial PDDL representation, while assuming the rest, including \pf goals \cite{lyu-etal-2023-faithful,xie2023translating}, the \pf \cite{liu2023llm+,zhang-etal-2024-pddlego,zuo2024planetarium}, the action semantics in the \df \cite{zhang-etal-2024-proc2pddl,zhu2024language}, and the domain file \cite{wong2023learning,guan2023leveraging}.
-While this simplifies the task and evaluation, the assumption of provided PDDL components is often unrealistic.
+LLM-as-formalizer is in essence neuro-symbolic, where LLMs help define the structured representation that is otherwise prohibitively costly to annotate and brittle to generalize.
+Existing works in this line demonstrated success but only generate a partial PDDL representation, while assuming the rest.
+For example, some works generate only the \pf goals while the \df and remaining \pf are given \cite{lyu-etal-2023-faithful,xie2023translating}.
+Others generate the entire \pf while the \df is given \cite{liu2023llm+,zhang-etal-2024-pddlego,zuo2024planetarium}.
+There have also been works that generate the action semantics in the \df while the remaining parts of the \df and entire \pf are provided \cite{zhang-etal-2024-proc2pddl,zhu2024language}, and work that generates the \df while the \pf is given \cite{wong2023learning,guan2023leveraging}.
+While these assumptions of given PDDL components simplify the task and evaluation, they are often unrealistic.
 Therefore, we bridge this gap by asking the LLM to predict the entire PDDL -- both the \df and \pf.\footnote{It is however minimally necessary to provide the action space, the identifiers and parameters of the actions in \df, so the agent knows \textit{what} actions are possible.}